George Argyros: Philanthropy

-In October 2013, George and Julia Argyros announced two $1 million donations benefiting the arts in Julia's hometown of Adrian, Michigan.
+In October 2013, Argyros and his wife Julia announced two $1 million donations benefiting the arts in her hometown of Adrian, Michigan.
 One was to help kick off a $3.5 million capital campaign for the Croswell Opera House and another was to benefit a fine arts education endowment through the Adrian Schools Educational Foundation.

-The family foundation pledged $7.5 million in January 2018 for the purposes of renovating the Los Angeles Coliseum.
-Argyros also donated money towards the construction of the Performing Arts Center, named after him, at the American School of Madrid.
+Argyros' foundation pledged $7.5 million in January 2018 to build a plaza in the Los Angeles Memorial Coliseum.
+Argyros also donated money towards the construction of a performing arts center at the American School of Madrid and a performing arts center in Ketchum, Idaho.

-Argyros is on the board of directors of the Richard Nixon Foundation, which operates the Richard Nixon Presidential Library and Museum in Yorba Linda, California; he is also a longtime trustee of his alma mater Chapman University.
-He is a trustee of California Institute of Technology, and also a board-member for the Center for Strategic and International Studies in Washington, D.C.
+Argyros is a trustee of his alma mater Chapman University and California Institute of Technology.
+He was on the board of directors of the Richard Nixon Foundation.
+He was a board member for the Center for Strategic and International Studies.

+In September 2023, the Argyros family announced a $10 million dollars donation to Chapman's business school, which is named after him.